jestenzel/fates/README.md

 -SNAGS !!!!
 Dying tree biomass that is not combusted or exported now enters snag pools (no decomposition).
 Snag fall rate to litter/cwd pools is dictated by a new parameter.
 Snag leaves, twigs, and small branches can combust during fire given that average patch scorch height is greater than [X] m.

 (c-starvation)
 -Parameter added for c-starvation storage tolerance.
 The fraction of target storage at which mortality begins can now be set.
+Background mortality can now be scaled by by a stress multiplier to represent a stress interaction w/  undefined mortality agent (e.g. insects/pathogens).

 (Management)
 - CTSM harvest layers from landuse timeseries can now be used to prescribe “regeneration harvest” events (i.e. harvest AND planting).
 A new parameter has been added to prescribe planted seedling mass by PFT.
 PFTs can be planted on a site where they were not present at run start.
 The natural seedbank is sent to the soil decay pool.
 -Parameters added for the proportion of live harvested and existing dead mass within harvest-disturbed areas that get combusted as slash during harvest events.
 Previously, mass EXCEPT for exported bole fractions was added to litter/cwd pools.

+(Misc Fixes)
+-Hydraulic failure mortality is now delayed until the first yr July 1st, as early run hydr mortality was occuring before soil moisture was spun up.
+- New parameter to delay temperature-based mortality so that the initial cohorts are not murdered due to a Jan 1 model start and no chance to grow/harden.

 Added / Changed-usage parameters:
 (+) 12